 As described above, the arts and sciences ad hoc major is a student-designed course of study.
 Students create this major by combining courses from two or more departments into an integrated field of study with a clear liberal arts focus.
 There is no ad hoc major within the Zicklin School of Business or the School of Public Affairs.

 The Weissman School of Arts and Sciences ad hoc major requires a minimum of 30 credits, with at least 24 liberal arts credits.
-The major must contain courses from at least two different Weissman departments, with a minimum of three courses (9–12 credits) from each of those departments.
+The major must contain courses from at least two different Weissman departments, with a minimum of three courses (9–12 credits) from each of those departments, and may contain no more than two courses from the discipline in which the student intends to complete a Tier III minor (those one or two courses may not be used toward completion of the Tier III minor).
 A maximum of three non–liberal arts courses may be included in an ad hoc major to provide support and/or supplementation to a strong liberal arts concept.
 No more than three courses from the Zicklin School of Business (3000-level and above) may be used in a Weissman ad hoc major.
-Students interested in including business courses in their ad hoc major should refer to the following website for the list of courses approved for use: www.baruch.cuny.edu/wsas/student_resources/declare_major_ad_hoc.htm
+Students interested in including business courses in their ad hoc major should refer to the following website for the list of courses approved for use: www.baruch.cuny.edu/wsas/student_resources/declare_major_ad_hoc.htm.

 Students are required to attend an ad hoc workshop led by Dr.Wendy Heyman, Arts and Sciences Coordinator in the Starr Career Development Center.
 Once drafted, the ad hoc proposal must be reviewed and approved by Dr. Heyman, faculty advisors from two of the Weissman departments in which at least three courses (9–12 credits) will be completed, and the Office of the Associate Dean,Weissman School of Arts and Sciences.